-A definition may also be invalid if it is a 'squirrel', A 'squirrel' is a definition of the motion which seeks to diminish or evade the burden of proof the motion places on Opening Government.
+A definition may also be invalid if it is a 'squirrel'.
+A 'squirrel' is a definition of the motion which seeks to diminish or evade the burden of proof the motion places on Opening Government.
 A definition may be considered a 'squirrel' if it is literally inconsistent with the words of the actual motion that was set.
 If, for example, the motion is "This House would place tolls on all roads" and Opening Government suggests they would place tolls only on major motorways, this is clearly invalid, since the motion specifically says "all roads".

-A definition may also be considered a 'squirrel' if it is structured in a way that is itself argumentative.
-For instance, if the motion is "This House would invade Crimea" and Opening Government defines "invasion" as "successful invasion," then this is invalid as their definition unfairly limits the scope of the debate by removing the possibility of failure.
+A definition may also be considered a 'squirrel' if it is not debatable.
+For instance, if the motion is "THR the use of feminist messaging in commercials", it would be illegitimate to claim that this debate is only about negative instances of feminist messaging in commercials as this unfairly limits the scope of the debate by making it tautological.